A Lotte Data – Minecraft Data Pack

 • Ghasts may drop more Ghast tears.

-• Guardians and Elder Guardians are more likely to drop Prismarine crystals instead of cod and may drop more wet sponges.
+• Guardians and elder guardians are more likely to drop Prismarine crystals instead of cod and may drop more wet sponges.

 • Husks may drop more raw gold and have a higher chance of dropping red sand compared to regular sand.